Delta Lake connector#

 • The table type is external.

-• The table is backed by a metastore that does not perform object storage operations, for example, AWS Glue or Thrift.
+• The table is backed by a metastore that does not perform object storage operations, for example, AWS Glue.

 Table properties#